 A clinical research assistant is responsible for assisting researchers in planning, directing, and otherwise coordinating clinical research projects.
 They assist researchers in finding patients who have the appropriate physical and mental health history to participate in particular studies and then assist in ensuring all researchers and patients are in compliance with protocols, including those of the institution as well as local, state, and federal governing authorities.
 In many cases, CRAs are responsible for evaluating and analyzing data and providing preliminary results to researchers.
 The attached CRA CV example PDF goes into more detail regarding expected job duties and qualifications.
 Use it in conjunction with the following guidelines when creating your own CV.

 Tips for Creating a Great CRA CV

-Implement these guidelines on your CV to ensure it is professional and gains the attention of hiring managers.
+Implement these guidelines on your CV using our CV maker to ensure it is professional and gains the attention of hiring managers.

 - Do use proper formatting.
 Include paragraphs for the professional summary and hobbies and interests, but use bullet points for most other information.
 This makes it easy for hiring managers to skim for the most important information.

 - Do not include information that is too personal, such as your sexual orientation, political views, or religious views.
 Avoid anything controversial.